-Training covering a wide range of conduct and regulatory matters is organised for staff on a regular basis with online tests to check understanding throughout the year.
+Training programmes covering a wide range of conduct (including data protection and responsible handling of confidential corporate information) and regulatory matters are organised for staff on a regular basis with online tests to check understanding throughout the year.

 The Bank's Compliance Department monitors customer complaints and conflicts of interest.